petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/building-clarity-on-liferay.md

 ### Home

 The Homepage is the first impression and it has to count.
-Clarity’s products are innovative and beautiful, and they want this to be reflected in all that they do, including the new design.
+Clarity's products are innovative and beautiful, and they want this to be reflected in all that they do, including the new design.
 They have come up with a clean, minimalist look and feel.

-Their teams can leverage many of Liferay’s page builder features right out of the box to empower marketing and design teams to build and manage these pages themselves, on day one.
+Their teams can leverage many of Liferay's page builder features right out of the box to empower marketing and design teams to build and manage these pages themselves, on day one.
 This includes master pages, fragments, collections, stylebooks, and more.

 <!--Q: Mention the Sign In page?-->